rpoliselit/blog/_posts/2022-06-04-jekyll-post-algin-justify.md

 ## Text alignment of a paragraph

-Html codes can be include in markdown's syntax, and it is also encouraged.
+Html codes can be included in markdown's syntax, and it is also encouraged.
 Thus not only the alignment such as other characteristics can be changed by using html tags.

 Here are three ways to do it in the markdown file: